mathie/mathie.github.io/_drafts/dockerising-a-rails-app.markdown

 Winning.
 This is particularly useful for the likes of nginx, where we can't use environment variables in that particular context.
-Our alternative would have been to figure out some sort of template nginx configuration that had particular variables we could substitute when the container was run, and that would have been too much like hard work!
+Our alternative would have been to figure out some sort of template nginx configuration that had variables we could substitute when the container was run, and that would have been too much like hard work!

 ## Running the web front end

 So, to recap, now we have two running containers: one for PostgreSQL, and one for the app itself.
 And we've built two custom containers: one for the app itself, and one with static assets for the web front end.
 The final piece of the puzzle is to start up the web front end:

 {% highlight bash %}
 docker run -d \